christopherkang/christopherkang.github.io/quotes.md

 The curator’s creed is: ask not what your stuff can do for you, but what you can do for your stuff.
 (Glenn Adamson, https://psyche.co/guides/dont-just-tidy-curating-your-stuff-will-make-for-a-true-home)

 People don't care how much you know until they know how much you care.
 (Teddy Roosevelt)

+Our greatest glory is not in never falling, but in rising every time we fall.
+(Confucius)